ashish3010/machine-coding-problems-frontend/README.md

-# machine-coding
+# frontend-machine-coding-problems

-here are some common machine coding problems
+here are some common frontend machine coding problems

-and I will try to add as much as machine coding problems I can.
+and I will try to add as much as problems I can.